SysKitTeam/docs-insights/get-to-know-insights/insights-home.md

 ## Latency dashboard

 * __Ping Success Rate__ - total ping success rate for all monitored servers in the last 24 hours.
-* __IntraFarm Latency__ - top 3 servers with highest number of intervals with high latency in the last 24 hours.
+* __Intra-farm Latency__ - top 3 servers with highest number of intervals with high latency in the last 24 hours.